Something has Already Happened is the title of the photo essay I contributed to

-Writing Places - an anthology of words & images inspired by residencies in Kolkata & Norwich, & published in Autumn 2019 by Seagull Books.
-The residencies were organised by the National Centre for Writing in Norwich, supported by the British Council & Arts Council England's Reimagine India Fund.
+Writing Places - an anthology of words and images inspired by residencies in Kolkata and Norwich, published in Autumn 2019 by Seagull Books.
+The residencies were organised by the National Centre for Writing in Norwich, supported by the British Council and Arts Council England's Reimagine India Fund.

 My relationship with Kolkata is fragile; we’ve only recently become acquainted.
-A stranger in this city, I relish the freedom that offers: the frisson of being elsewhere, of not knowing, & of not being known.
+A stranger in this city, I relish the freedom that offers: the frisson of being elsewhere, of not knowing, and of not being known.
 I seek out a sense of rhythm within the frame of the city.
-I look for drama, engagement & emotion.
+I look for drama, engagement and emotion.
 I search for some definition within the hubbub; the fragment of a story, a means of containing the action.

 I’m drawn to solitary figures, lost in a moment of reflection as they move through the city.
 I look for split seconds of connection amongst the crowds.
 At other times it is a sense of absence which draws me.
-The past & the present in conversation - a suggestion of what might have been.
+The past and the present in conversation - a suggestion of what might have been.